zac083/Game-Changer-Information/Rules & Information.md

   - Increasing or Decreasing Teamsize Rotation by 1.
   - Change Version to either 1.8 or 1.20.

+### Scenario Information:
+- Some Scenarios have expiration game lengths to keep each game unique and fresh.
+For a list of all the public scenarios on ArcticMC [click here](https://github.com/ArcticMC/Scenarios/blob/main/descriptions.md)
+- Low Impact Scenarios will last 5 games
+- High Impact Scenarios will last 3 games
+- Admin Scenarios will last only 1 game.

 ## Winning or Top Fragging in a Team Setting:

 - In a team setting, whoever is left alive at the end will get a pick.